Central Provident Fund (CPF) Education Loan Scheme

 Who is eligible?

 Note: Full fee paying undergraduates students and students who exceed their normal candidature will not be eligible for the Central Provident Fund (CPF) Education Loan Scheme.
 Appeals for the Central Provident Fund (CPF) Education Loan Scheme application beyond normal candidature will not be considered.
 However, students may apply for the Tuition Fee Loan or Post-Secondary Education Account to cover up to 90% of the pro-rated full fee/full fee or pro-rated full fees payable beyond their normal candidature, respectively.
 Undergraduates who are reading the Concurrent Degree Programmes are not eligible for the scheme once they are charged graduate tuition fee.
+Undergraduates who are reading the Joint-Degree Programmes (JDP) will not be eligible for the Central Provident Fund (CPF) Education Loan Scheme and these students may apply for the Tuition Fee Loan or Post-Secondary Education Account to cover their tuition fees during the JDP.

 Repayment starts one year after graduation or on leaving the course, whichever is earlier.
 The student has to repay the full amount of CPF savings withdrawn and the interest from the time the savings are withdrawn.
 The interest, which is based on the prevailing CPF interest rate, will be credited into the CPF account of the member whose savings had been used.
 The repayment can be made in one lump sum or by monthly installments over a maximum period of 12 years.
 For outstanding amounts of up to $10,000, the minimum repayment per month is $100.